BunniwuvsPoni/Tools/Linux/Services/services.md

 ## How-To create a Linux service

 ### 1. Create your bash script in a location of your choosing
-- Note: remember to include the "shebang" line (#!/bin/bash)
+- Note: remember to include the "shebang" line (#!/usr/bin/env bash)

 ### 2. Change permissions on your script so that root can execute
 - chmod 755 "script name".sh